 Can skincare products exacerbate skin inflammation?

+While a soothing skincare routine can help to calm an inflamed complexion, using the wrong kinds of products may actually make any irritation worse.
+In fact, if you’re using too-harsh formulas or applying concentrated acids too often, this can actually be the cause of your skin inflammation.
 So, when you notice the signs of angry pores, scale back on chemical exfoliants and scrubs.
 Instead, reach for your gentlest cream cleansers, moisturising essences and comforting moisturisers.
 Some of our favourite calming essentials include the Extra Rich Cleansing Milk, Treatment Softener Enriched, and Essential Energy Hydrating Cream.
 Finish with a non-comedogenic sun cream, like Urban Environment Age Defense Oil-Free SPF 30, to keep pores protected.

 Disclaimer: The information in this post is for educational purposes only, and does not substitute for professional medical advice.
+Readers are advised to consult a medical professional or healthcare provider if seeking medical advice, diagnoses, or treatment. * Consumer tested on 109 women.
+The information in this post is for educational purposes only, and does not substitute for professional medical advice.
 Readers are advised to consult a medical professional or healthcare provider if seeking medical advice, diagnoses, or treatment.